-The system had \$1.1 billion in outstanding bonds, CP, and capital leases as of fiscal year-end 2018.
-Total pro forma debt equals approximately \$1.4 billion and includes approximately \$180 million in additional debt over the near term for capital projects, including a new residence hall.
-We note that the board has not approved all of these plans.
+The system had \$1.2 billion in outstanding bonds, CP, and capital leases as of fiscal year-end 2020.
+Total pro forma debt equals approximately \$1.4 billion and includes the approximately \$229.95 million "scoop and toss" issue (originally issued as series 2020A, but subsequently refinanced into the series 2021A and 2021B bonds) and \$95 million in additional debt expected over the near term for capital projects.
+These projects include a new geothermal plant, student center renovations, new space for adult learners and veteran services, and renovation of an academic building.
+We note that the board has not approved all these plans.
 We anticipate this debt can be absorbed at the current rating; however, we will be able to fully factor it into CSU's credit profile once the debt structure has been finalized.
-Not included in pro forma debt are the system's anticipated principal payments of about \$61 million over the near two fiscal years.
 We understand the system has other capital plans beyond our two-year outlook period, but details have not been solidified.

-All long-term debt is fixed rate, with the exception of the series 2015D bonds, which were issued with a variable interest rate.
-However, in 2018, the university entered into a floating to fixed swap to hedge against the potential for increasing interest rates.
-The mark-to- market value as of June 30, 2018, was approximately \$654,000.
-The swap agreements include provisions for collateral posting requirements, including a rating trigger if the CSU credit rating falls to 'A'.
+The system's series 2015D bonds were issued with a variable interest rate; however, in 2018, the university entered into a floating-to-fixed swap to hedge against the potential for increasing interest rates.
+The mark-to-market value as of June 30, 2020, was approximately negative \$14.9 million.
+In fiscal 2020, the system entered into a forward delivery bond purchase agreement to refund its series 2015A bonds with a variable interest rate.
+In conjunction with the transaction, to hedge against rising interest rates, CSU entered into a floating-to-fixed interest rate swap agreement, with a notional amount of \$108.7 million.
+The effective date of the swap is March 1, 2025.
+As of June 30, 2020, the mark-to market value was negative \$7.7 million.
+We consider the swap agreements contingent liabilities, with the agreements containing provisions for collateral posting requirements, including a rating trigger if the CSU credit rating falls to 'A-'.

 The system holds pension liabilities on its balance sheet that pertain to its participation in the State Division Trust Fund (SDTF), a defined-benefit pension fund administered by the Public Employees' Retirement Assn. for the State of Colorado (PERA).
 CSU also sponsors the optional defined-contribution plan for retirement.
-We believe CSU has contingent liability risk exposure associated with future pension obligations due to the low 56% funded ratio of the SDTF based on the Dec.
-31, 2018, measurement date.
-In our opinion, the state's overall pension funded ratio is weak.
-The university's required annual contribution totaled \$30.5 million in fiscal 2018.
+While the funded ratio for the state division trust fund (SDTF) pension obligations improved to 64.5% in fiscal 2019, we believe the university continues to have long-term contingent liability risk exposure associated with these obligations.
+The funded ratio prior to fiscal 2019 has historically been below 60%.
+The SDTF is a cost-sharing multiple-employer defined benefit pension plan administered by the Public Employees' Retirement Association of Colorado (PERA).
 We understand the state recently adopted pension reform in its 2018 legislation session, which, in our view, should be sufficient to prevent further decline of the funded ratios within the current outlook period.
 Management continues to make 100% of its statutorily determined pension contributions.

 The system also participates in the Health Care Trust Fund, which is a cost-sharing multiple-employer defined benefit other postemployment benefit (OPEB) plan administered by PERA.
-In 2014, CSU established its Other Post-Employment Benefits Trust, a single employer OPEB plan, for the purpose of accumulating and investing assets to fund certain postretirement medical benefits.
-As of fiscal year-end 2018, the trust had net assets of approximately \$81.3 million.
+In 2014, CSU established its Other Post-Employment Benefits Trust, a single employer OPEB plan, for the purpose of accumulating and investing assets to fund certain postemployment medical benefits.
+As of fiscal year-end 2020, the trust had net assets of approximately \$84.5 million.
 We view favorably the establishment and funding of this trust.